zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

     CPU credit accumulation per minute = 1 CPU credit * (Baseline CPU performance - Actual CPU usage) - Expired CPU credits within the minute
     ```

-    When the distribution of CPU credits is larger than consumption, the CPU credits increase; otherwise, the CPU credits decrease.

-You can view CPU accumulation and consumption on the ECS Management Console.
+You can view the CPU credits of a t5 instance in the ECS console.

 When the accumulated CPU credits are cleared, the actual CPU computing capability of the instance cannot be higher than the baseline CPU performance.